tarwn/lessthandot-hugo/blogs/content/posts/2009-04-28-how-to-disable-autogenerated-comments-wh.md

 If you have your stored procedures in source control and you want to see if they are the same as the one on the server, all you need to do is script out the procs and do a diff right?

-Let&#8217;s see what happens, create this proc
+Let's see what happens, create this proc

 sql
 Create procedure prTest